MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 The Company Communicator app enables corporate teams to create and send messages intended for multiple teams or large number of employees over chat allows organization to reach employees right where they collaborate.
 Utilize this template for multiple scenarios such as new initiative announcements, employee onboarding, modern learning, and development or organization-wide broadcasts.

 > [!NOTE]
-> Company Communicator app is not supported in mobile clients.
+> Company Communicator app isn't supported in mobile clients.

 The app provides an easy interface for designated users to create, preview, collaborate, and send messages.